 Legally, if you buy a home prior to your divorce being finalized, your spouse may assert a claim to this property.
 Under the Florida Constitution, whether you are married, separated, or in the middle of a divorce action, your spouse must sign a waiver regarding their rights to the home you purchase, even if they are not mentioned in the loan and have no intention to live on the property.
 If your spouse refuses to sign, the loan may be canceled by the lender.

 Buying a home can be an overwhelming and stressful experience, this is especially true when this purchase comes during a divorce proceeding.
 Therefore, it is important to approach these purchases with proper information about how a divorce may affect your new home purchases.
-Discuss your desire to buy a home during your divorce action with your Pensacola Divorce Attorney to ensure you are properly advised and protected.
+Discuss your desire to buy a home during your divorce action with your divorce attorney to ensure you are properly advised and protected.